|Skip to main contents|

 Flashlamps were initially designed to treat other skin conditions but early trials showed that they are effective as permanent hair removal products too.
 Intense pulsed light works in a similar manner to lasers but with some important differences.
 IPL uses specific wavelengths of light that are set at the optimum for their absorption by the melanin pigmentation in the hair, yet at the same time minimising the trauma to the skin.
 A set of filters is used to ensure the correct types (or wavelengths) of light are used in the treatment.
 As there are more variables to adjust using this device than with a laser, its effectiveness is more dependant on the experience of the practitioner.

 Xenon is one of the most commonly used light sources for a flashlamp because of the brilliant, full spectrum illumination it provides.

 Many people use IPL to remove hair from their face, chin, upper lip, neck, chest, nipples, armpits, stomach, back, bikini line, and legs.
 However, it is not recommended to use this method around the eyes.

-After a single flash lamp treatment the hair will be noticeably thinner, but to achieve the best permanent hair removal results the patient will require a number of treatment sessions.
-Following an IPL hair removal treatment the skin may be sensitive and reddened.
+After a single flash lamp treatment the hair will be noticeably thinner, but to achieve the best permanent results the patient will require a number of sessions.
+Following an IPL session the skin may be sensitive and reddened.
 It is recommended that patients avoid direct sunlight on the treated area for a period of time after using these products.